The Capacity of a Single Instance: Little's Law in Practice

 Why not 200 or 500 connections then?
 Because the database cannot serve an unlimited number of connections simultaneously – beyond a relatively low threshold, throughput drops rather than rises.
 As always, there is an optimal range: large enough that threads don’t have to wait, small enough that the database doesn’t slow down under coordination overhead.

-Deep dive: Pool sizing in practice
+Pool sizing in practice

-Brett Wooldridge, the author of the connection pool framework HikariCP, argues in a widely cited article that the optimal pool is much smaller than you’d intuitively expect: often close to 2 × number of CPU cores + number of disks.
+2 × number of CPU cores + number of disks.
 The reason: more connections create more context switches and lock contention on the database.
 The Tomcat default of 200 threads was never the problem in our scenario; the HikariCP default of 10 connections was.

 The real architectural limit only becomes visible when multiple instances share the same database, each bringing its own connection pool.
 Why it is almost always the database that stops scaling first is the topic of Part 4 of this series.

-What response time contains — and why thread pools get large
+Why thread pools get large

 The response time W contains everything: CPU computation, waiting for the database, external calls, and also waiting for a free connection from the pool.
 In most web services, the waiting dominates so strongly that actual computation time becomes practically irrelevant.
 For the search service: 70 out of 90 milliseconds for the database.
 78% of the time, the thread is blocked and waiting.
 In practice, it can even be 90% or more.
 This makes thread pools large, often irritatingly large: the threads are idle most of the time yet still occupy their slots.